Levy-Naibei/django_blog/README.md

 ## Django Blog App

 ## Home page
-* Create an account in order to view posts or create or update a blog post
+* Create an account in order to create or update a blog post
 * Click on your user name while logged in to see your total posts
 * click on post title to see detail of post and update or delete if you created
 * Navigate to other pages using the pagination at bottom of page